natsudaS/natsudaS/README.md

 ## About
 I got introduced to programming back in school, but decided to try another route first.
-Now I'm back to programming and gradually learning while studying business informatics.
+Now I'm back and just finished my bachelor's studying business information systems.
 It was in my first year of uni where I was introduced to Java and OOP.
 Other uni projects involved learning about Databases and SQL, learning about web development (Python/Flask), Android development (Java), Process Design, some Docker and basic ML algorithms.
-I love myself some riddles and even though bug hunting is frustrating - it is also highly rewarding.
+I love myself some riddles and even though bug hunting is frustrating - it is also highly rewarding to me.
-Looking forward to tackle new challenges to learn from!
+Looking forward to tackle new challenges and learn from them!

 ## Interests
 I'm interested in a lot of aspects around development and haven't made up my mind yet where to specialize.
 That's why